 NCAR and EMC repositories

-- Other party of corresponding repository is considered as a "3rd party vendors S/W" and collected on the "Vendor Branch" via "SVN import"
+- Other party of corresponding repository is considered as a "3rd party vendor S/W" and collected on the "vendor branch" via "SVN import".

-- Difference in the Versions and Patches articulated, documented and announced
+- Difference in the versions and patches are articulated, documented, and announced.

 Branching and Release Management Policy